Ryde Central

 I must strongly stress that as these matters have been referred to the Office of Local Government and ICAC for their consideration, no further comment can be made by Council on these matters until the conclusion of the external inquiries.
 I will endeavour to keep you informed as appropriate.

-My full statement delivered to Council and the community last night can be viewed here.
+View my full statement delivered to Council and the community last night.

 Location